yaseenaljamal/cg-site/_docs/ops/security-ir.md

 #### Comms at the Remediate phase

-- Updates and real-time chat should continue as above (updates on the GitHub issue, chat in Slack or Google Hangouts).
+- Updates and real-time chat should continue as above (updates on the Google Doc, chat in Slack or Google Hangouts).

 - The IC should continue to post updated sitreps on a regular cadence (the section on severities, below, suggests cadences for each level).
 These sitreps should be sent to Slack, to GSA-IT, US-CERT, and [FedRAMP ISSO (JAB Technical Reviewers)](https://docs.google.com/document/d/1jGddQkjkQ6e9B0UTq9hfQqHe0btAbTeBGL_DxkozAcg/edit) via email, and to any other stakeholders identified throughout the process (e.g. clients).